Recently I have been researching a topic that I find very interesting: how our culture perceives and treats ‘talent’.

 We mistake things that are within the realms of our control (effort and focus, for example) for being out of our hands, and vice versa.
 We also mistake cause and effect.
 People often attribute a lack of success to a lack of ‘talent’, when in actuality they were denied access to resources that ‘successful’ people were afforded.
 This leads us to blame ourselves for things we had no control over, and discourages us from developing the things we can control; it also encourages the ‘talented’ to believe that they are special or remarkable in some way, when really a large part of success is down to a set of remarkable circumstances.

-Parents and teachers can prematurely remove funding and support if child doesn’t show early promise in a certain activity.
+Parents and teachers can prematurely remove funding and support if a child doesn’t show early promise in a certain activity.
 Children identified as ‘gifted and talented’ are often placed on special programmes in school where they are given access to additional resources.
 A child who performs better than their peers in music, for example, might get the opportunity to join their school or county orchestra – this experience will accelerate progress due to an increased number of practice hours and guided training.
 (The reason that a child stands out in the first place is almost always due to early opportunities and experiences.
 From the point of ‘talent’ identification onwards, the gap between them and their peers will only widen.)
 Conversely, I have heard of several instances of parents who have stopped paying for their child’s music lessons because they didn’t judge their child to be ‘talented’ at their instrument, even though the child was developing perfectly well for the amount of time they had been learning so far.

 Believing that future success is determined by your genetics only produces an unhelpful ‘fixed mindset’.
 This way of thinking leads to lack of patience, commitment and tenacity, which in turn reduces your chances of mastering a skill.
 In a 1978 experiment by the influential psychologist and Stanford professor Carol Dweck, over three hundred eleven and twelve year olds were quizzed on their beliefs about talent and intelligence, and sorted into two groups: the first group were described as having a ‘fixed mindset’ as they believed that talent was a predetermined and unchangeable genetic trait; the second group displayed a ‘growth mindset’ as they believed that factors such as effort could improve intelligence.
 Both groups were then presented with a series of puzzles ranging from simple to very difficult.
 Dweck found that despite no initial difference in performance level between the two groups, the ‘fixed mindset’ children quickly began to lose faith in their abilities and experienced deteriorating results.
 The vast majority of the children with the ‘growth mindset’, however, either maintained or improved their performance in the tasks over time.
 Both groups were equally matched in terms of intellect and motivation (they were allowed to choose their own prize as an incentive), but as Dweck noted, ‘the students in the fixed mindset group blamed their intelligence when they hit failure’, while the ‘growth mindset’ group ‘did not blame anything.
 They didn’t focus on reasons for the failures.
 In fact, they didn’t even consider themselves to be failing’.
 This, alongside the other follow-up studies conducted by Dweck, demonstrates how considerably we can impede ourselves by subscribing too faithfully to the idea of talent.

 We devalue hard work and the effort of skill acquisition.
 This is especially apparent in music, where the ‘talented’ are bestowed an almost divine ‘genius’ status, and musicians who are open about having studied for years are looked down on for being too ‘try-hard’ or not ‘natural’ musicians.
 This is unhelpful of course, because anyone who reaches a high skill level has done so through thousands of hours of practice, regardless of whether they knew that they were practising or not.
-You may be familiar with the concept of the ’Iceberg Illusion’, another brainchild of the aforementioned Anders Ericsson (there are various illustrations of this idea online, including this great annotated image by Sylvia Duckworth).
+You may be familiar with the concept of the ’Iceberg Illusion’, a brainchild of the esteemed Swedish psychologist K. Anders Ericsson (there are various illustrations of this idea online, including this great annotated image by Sylvia Duckworth).
 The analogy likens success to an iceberg: only a small portion at the top is visible from above sea level, while the majority of the iceberg is out of sight under the surface.
 When we witness the work of great performer, we must be mindful that we are only seeing them at their very best.
 We do not get to see the hours of practice, their many failures and disappointments, or the determination that was required to achieve the results we see and hear.
 We do witness our own failures, however, and over time we can fall into the trap of believing that we make more mistakes than other people, which can wrongfully discourage us from persisting with our training.
 Even more unhelpfully, successful people usually choose to tell their stories in a way that shows them in a good light and omits their failures or missteps.
 (Matthew Syed calls this ‘the autobiographical bias’, and warns of its negative effects in Bounce.)

 We can be excluded from pursuits we might find joy in.
 When I was a child, I was certainly not identified as being ‘talented’ in any kind of sport or physical activity – on the contrary, I was much worse in this area than my peers, and believed that my talents just lay elsewhere.
 (Looking back, I did very little physical outdoor play, which probably accounts for my poor performance and lack of physical confidence throughout childhood.
 Other children I knew had swimming lessons and went to dance or gymnastics clubs, while I went to music lessons instead.)
 As an adult, however, I have discovered a surprising new joy in various physical activities, and enjoy forms of exercise that I never would have imagined I could participate in as a child.
 Looking back, I’m disappointed that I wrote myself off and didn’t discover these joys sooner.
 I know that many other people have experienced something similar in different subjects (my mum has discovered an interest in history as an adult, despite hating those lessons at school).
 Of course, by the time we reach adulthood we are behind by hundreds or thousands of hours of practice compared to some others of our own age.
 As mentioned before however, we should avoid comparing ourselves with those people, and embrace our novice status while it lasts.
 There are young children who have better flexibility and strength than me, but that doesn’t mean that I can’t or shouldn’t continue to enjoy exercise.
 The same goes for my students – I would hate for anyone to feel excluded from making music because they came to it later in life, as I know how much pleasure there is to be had from it.
 We should feel free to participate in and enjoy activities we are ‘bad’ at!